gsteemso/leopardbrew/share/doc/homebrew/Interesting-Taps-&-Branches.md

 # Interesting Taps & Branches

-A Tap is homebrew-speak for a git repository containing extra formulae.
+A Tap is Homebrew-speak for a git repository containing extra formulae.

-Tigerbrew has the capability to add (and remove) multiple taps to your local installation with the `brew tap` and `brew untap` command.
+Leopardbrew has the capability to add (and remove) multiple taps to your local installation with the `brew tap` and `brew untap` commands.
 Type `man brew` in your Terminal.
-The main repository https://github.com/mistydemeo/tigerbrew often called "mistydemeo/tigerbrew" is always built-in.
+The main repository https://github.com/gsteemso/leopardbrew (“gsteemso/leopardbrew” for short) is always built-in.

+Note that the vast majority of these will yield few or no useable formulæ, because hardly anyone supports PowerPC Macs any more.
+It’s fair enough, they *have* been discontinued for 20 years as of this writing.

 ## Main Taps